-- ¼ cup coconut oil, melted
+- 1/4 cup coconut oil melted

-- ⅓ cup real maple syrup
+- 1/4 cup real maple syrup

-- For the Crumb Topping:
+For the Crumb Topping:

-- ¼ cup coconut flour
+- 1/4 cup coconut flour

-- ¼ cup chopped walnuts
+- 1/4 cup chopped walnuts

-- ½ tsp cinnamon
+- 1/2 tsp cinnamon

 - Pinch of salt

-- 2 tbsp coconut sugar
+- 1/4 cut coconut sugar

-- 2 tbsp coconut oil, melted
+- 2 tbsp coconut oil melted

-- 1 tbsp maple syrup
+- 2 tbsp maple syrup

-Peel and core your apples, and chop into small chunks (about ¼ inch chunks).
+Peel and core your apples, and chop into small chunks (about 1/4 inch chunks).
 Set aside in a bowl and drizzle with lemon juice.

 In a smaller bowl, whisk the eggs and add vanilla extract, melted coconut oil, and maple syrup.
 Pour into dry ingredients.
 Mix until well incorporated and dry flour pockets are gone.
 Scrape down the sides of the bowl with a spatula when needed.
 Slowly fold in apples.
 Batter will be thick.

 Make the crumb topping: mix together coconut flour, walnuts, cinnamon, salt, and sugar.
-Stir in wet ingredients (oil and syrup), and mix until mixture is evenly wet and crumbly.
+Stir in coconut oil, and mix until mixture is evenly wet and crumbly.
 Crumble on top of the cake batter and place in the oven.